63.33 +0.02 (0.04%)

 |1y Target Est||N/A|

-NetApp (NTAP) reported earnings about a month ago.
+NetApp (NTAP) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.